 If you’re one of those people who has an external locus of control and you want to become more internally focused, what are some things that you can do?

-Give yourself a pep talk.
+- Give yourself a pep talk.
 Coming to terms with and accepting the fact that your decisions control outcomes in your life more than you might have thought will force you to eat a large slice of humble pie topped with a sprinkling of dirt.
-It’s pretty easy to beat yourself up and swing the pendulum too far in the other direction in casting yourself as an incompetent when it’s not true.
+It’s pretty easy to beat yourself up and swing the pendulum too far in the other direction in casting yourself as incompetent when it’s not true.
 Remember to focus on the things that you’re good at and not beat yourself up too much.

 The next time you come across the person who tells you the big fish stories about how great things were or how close he came to fame before a meteor struck his car, feel a little pity for the poor guy.
 Remember, the Monkey Brain is strong within him and he doesn’t realize just where his locus of control is.

 Do you have a more internal or external locus of control?
 How has it affected your life?
 Have you changed from one to the other?
 What did you do?
 Tell us about it in the comments below!